 Sharing your assent or dissent, as well as any pertinent info, will be greatly appreciated and cited.
 The goal is not to make you admire this list.
-It's to get more people making this kind of list for themselves.
+It's to open eyes to the most worthwhile gifts of cinema, and cinema's true potential.

 This is a weird movie!
 It's so real, so beautiful, and so sad!
 The lead actors are one of the most famous movie couples ever, if not the most famous.
 Known for their beauty, class, and acting talent, and yet here they are gross, boorish, pitiful, old-aged, and dumpy!
 I am not one who is unfamiliar with how acting works, how the actors are not really the characters they play and often nothing like them.
 Yet, these two roles so become the actors that I can no longer picture the actors any other way.
 Every performance I see of Taylor's before this role seems too ripe and not fleshed out enough, and every role she did afterwards seems a tad rotten and sloppy.
 It's the same with Burton.
 Every other role he's done seems inferior, except for Becket (1964), which is only a tad inferior.
 This movie has a hypnosis to it which makes us believe this is what Liz and Richard were actually like in their real relationship.
 But it goes beyond the excitement of celebrity worship, the movie gives us a strong sense of the love and hatred inherent to marriage.
 You sense the isolation from the rest of the world, the amount of fantasy involved, the madness, the mercilessness violence, the heart-breaking sweetness, and the ever-looming dead end.
 Did I mention that you will not be able to believe that the actors are any younger than their characters!
 The age, alcoholism, and miserable sarcasm is too much in their blood and brains.